 MORIHARA Katsuki, Ph.D.
-Chief Representative JICA Ethiopia Office Japan's own development experiences, sharing Japan's modernization history with African countries through the JICA Chair program will be another important element of JICA's contribution to Africa's development under the TICAD process.
+Chief Representative JICA Ethiopia Office

 By combing together all the efforts mentioned above, JICA will work even harder to bring the commitments made at the TICAD8 under the 3 pillars (Society, Economy, and Peace) into real actions on the ground, so that we can effectively support Ethiopia's as well as Africa's own efforts to "build forward better" towards a more resilient, inclusive, and prosperous continent.
-Highlights of JICA's Projects in Ethiopia 1.

 Industrial Development

+Infrastructure

+- Over 6,000 beneficiary small-holder horticulture farmers - Mindset shift from "Grow and Sell" to "Grow to Sell" brought revenue increase of 125%

+\CARD (Rice Cultivation)

+- Contribute to import substitution - Sharing Japanese rice cultivation techniques including introduction of 35 new rice varieties, mechanization and human resources development (50 researchers and 30 training modules developed at NRRTC)

-Figure 1 Transfer of Knowledge for Quality improvement \KAIZEN (Enhancing productivity in the manufacturing sector) - Since 2009, more than 1,000 companies introduced kaizen - 40% productivity increase in surveyed companies 2.
-Agriculture
+\KAIZEN (Enhancing productivity in the manufacturing sector)

+- Since 2009, more than 1,000 companies introduced kaizer - 40% productivity increase in surveyed companies - 3 billion ETB saved to date USD 27.5 Million grant to construct the new Kaizen Excellence Center (KEC, former Ethiopian KAIZEN Institute)
-Figure 2 Farmers showing off their produce.

-\SHEP Over 6,000 beneficiary small-holder

-3. Infrastructure

-drilling at Aluto langano

-4. Education
+\Export Promotion

-Figure 3 Group photo at successful Geothermal well Figure 4.
-Mathematics curriculum review in Afar Region - 3 billion ETB saved to date - USD 27.5 Million grant to construct the new Kaizen Excellence Center (KEC, former Ethiopian KAIZEN Institute) \Export Promotion - Help establish 'Ethiopian Highland Leather (EHL)' brand to promote export of sheep leather products (the EHL brand trademarked in Japan, Europe and US) - Support for establishing a duty free shop for Ethiopian leather products at Bole Airport in 2022, which is expected to generate USD 400 Million in sales every year \Job Creation/ SME Support through business development consulting services - 250 master trainers, consultants and counselors certified or trained - 30% increase in sales seen from direct beneficiaries - 3,000 firms benefited indirectly from trainers horticulture farmers Mindset shift from "Grow and Sell" to "Grow to Sell" brought revenue increase of 125% \ CARD (Rice Cultivation) - Contribute to import substitution - Sharing Japanese rice cultivation techniques including introduction of 35 new rice varieties, mechanization and human resources development (50 researchers and 30 training modules developed at NRRTC) \Energy (Geothermal) - Supported formulation of the first national-level geothermal development master plan in 2015 - USD 20 Million grant to install pilot geothermal wellheads (5MW) at Aluto Lagano geothermal site, Oromia region \Access to Safe Water - Since 2005, 8 Grant aid projects worth USD 40 Million - Benefitted 80 towns in 6 regions, reaching 600,000 people. - Capacity development of EWTI since 1998 (more than 10,000 water engineers trained) \Road construction USD100 Million concessional loan to improve Jimma-Chida road to increases connectivity, reduce travel time, double volume of freight and goods transported (coffee and agri products) Education - Since 2007, 76 primary and secondary schools constructed in Amhara, Oromia and Southern regions. - 840 classrooms have been constructed.
-They have benefited over 500,000 school children since completion Mathematics Education - Ensure quality of secondary math education from Grades 9 to 12 by revising textbooks - 18 textbook developers trained from various universities - 3 million students expected to benefit from the new textbooks
+- Help establish 'Ethiopian Highland Leather (EHL)' brand to promote export of sheep leather products (the EHL brand trademarked in Japan, Europe and US) - Support for a stabilishing a duty free shop for Ethiopian leather products at Bole Airport in 2022, which is expected to generate USD 400 Million in sales every year \Job Creation / SME Support through business development consulting services - 250 master trainers, consultants and counselors certified or trained - 30% increase in sales seen from direct beneficiaries - 3,000 firms benefited indirectly from trainers

+\Energy (Geothermal)

+- Supported formulation of the first national-level aeothermal development master plan in 2015 - USD 20 Million grant to install pilot geothermal wellheads (5MW) at Aluto Lagano geothermal site, Oromia region

+\Access to Safe Water

+- Since 2005, 8 Grant aid projects worth USD 40 Mil - Benefitted 80 towns in 6 regions, reaching 600,000 people. - Capacity development of EWTI since 1998 (more than 10,000 water engineers trained)

+\Road construction

+USD100 Million concessional loan to improve Jimma-Chida road to increases connectivity, reduce travel time, double volume of freight and goods transported (coffee and agri products)

+- Since 2007, 76 primary and secondary schools constructed in Amhara, Oromia and Southern regions. - 840 classrooms have been constructed.
+They have benefited over 500,000 school children since completion www.thereporterethiopia.com

+\Mathematics Education

+- Ensure quality of secondary math education from Grades 9 to 12 by revising textbooks - 18 textbook developers trained from various universities - 3 million students expected to benefit from the new textbooks